ethancaballero/description2code/README.md

 Story of dataset creation:
 https://github.com/openai/requests-for-research/pull/5

 Very messy code that was used for scraping Codechef, Codeforces, Hackerearth, & Topcoder in 2016 is located in `description2code/scrapers` folder.
+I don't remember why Topcoder isn't included in the dataset.

 ## License
 I don't "own" the data scraped.
 Codechef and CodeForces or their users or something technically own it (or maybe they don't; idk).
 I don't know what the legal_preferences/data_licenses of Codechef and CodeForces and their users are.
 I'm fine with you using this dataset and scraping code however you want.